RokNikolic/vertex-cover-algorithms/README.md

 # Vertex Cover algorithms

-A few different algorithms for solving the vertex cover problem.
+A few different algorithms for finding the approximation of a vertex cover.

+- Naive
+- Greedy natural
+- 2APX Greedy
+- 2APX Linear programing